Amazon Web Services

 With non-cloud hosting packages, you typically have to pay for a set amount of storage, data transfer and other server utilities, whether or not these relate accurately to your operation.
 This off-the-shelf approach inevitably means that there are times when you’re paying for more than you need.

 It also means that if your service undergoes sudden growth, you’re faced with the immediate problem of not having enough available resources.
 Some hosts are better than others, but the process of upgrading can be a troublesome, time-consuming one.
 And what happens if all you’ve experienced was an isolated spike?
 If your business then reverts to a slower pace of uptake you’re back to paying for more than you need.

-This is where the Amazon model offers real value, as systems can be scaled up or down on demand.
-Developers can engineer your systems to facilitate this scaling process in conjunction with Amazon's programming interfaces (APIs).
+This is where the Amazon model offers real value, as web services can be scaled up or down on demand.
+Developers can engineer your systems to facilitate this scaling process in conjunction with Amazon’s programming interfaces (APIs) and other developer tools.

 AWS allows developers to choose freely between the technologies available for delivering your systems.